On the Lyapunov spectrum of relative transfer operators: Introduction: Basic definitions and statement of the results

 In here, $\mathfrak{m}$ refers to the co-norm of the operator, that is $\mathfrak{m}(A)=\|A^{-1}\|^{-1}$.
-Note that the co-norm in this situation is well defined since $E^{-\infty}_\Lambda \subset F^2_{\Lambda}$ implies that $\ker(S^{m}(x)|_{F^1_{x}})=\{0\}$, and hence $S^{m}(x)|_{F^1_{x}}$ is invertible.
-More generally, we call a $S$-invariant splitting $F^1 \oplus F^2 \oplus \cdots \oplus F^k$ \emph{dominated} if, for each $j = 1,\ldots,k-1$, the splitting $(F^1 \cdots F^j)\oplus(F^{j+1} \cdots F^k)$ is dominated.
+Note that the co-norm in this situation is well defined since $E^{-\infty}_\Lambda \subset F^2_{\Lambda}$ implies that $\ker(A^{m}_x|_{F^1_{x}})=\{0\}$, and hence $A^{k}_x|_{F^1_{x}}$ is invertible.
+More generally, we call a $A$-invariant splitting $F^1 \oplus F^2 \oplus \cdots \oplus F^k$ \emph{dominated} if, for each $j = 1,\ldots,k-1$, the splitting $(F^1 \cdots F^j)\oplus(F^{j+1} \cdots F^k)$ is dominated.

-The main result of the paper is the generic existence of a dominated splitting and a dichotomy concerning the continuity of Lyapunov exponents.
-This might be seen as an extension of the result of Bochi and Viana in \cite{BV} that a linear cocycle with values in an accessible group generically either has a trivial Lyapunov spectrum or the Oseledets splitting is dominated (For accessibility and the Bochi-Viana result see Definition \ref{def:accessible} and Lemma \ref{corollaryBV} below).
+The main result of the paper is a result on the approximation of $\{\mathcal{L}_x\}$ with respect to the uniform norm by finite dimensional operators admitting a dominated splitting.
 In order to formulate the result, we refer to $E^{<\lambda}$ as the bundle of elements with Lyapunov exponent smaller than $\lambda$, that is, for $x \in M$,